ViSTA: Visual Storytelling using Multi-modal Adapters for Text-to-Image Diffusion Models: Related Works

 \subsection{Subject Consistent Generation}

 An alternative line of research focuses on subject-consistent generation, which aims to maintain visual consistency across images in a training-free, plug-and-play manner.

-StoryDiffusion~\cite{zhou2024storydiffusion} proposes Consistent Self-Attention, a training-free and hot-pluggable module that incorporates sampled reference tokens from the images generated within the same batch, to improve consistency.
-OneActor \cite{wang2024oneactor} derives a cluster-based score function and proposes a cluster-conditioned model, which incorporates posterior samples to guide the denoising towards the target cluster in a one-shot tuning manner.
-DreamStory \cite{he2024dreamstory} proposes a novel training-free multi-subject consistent model that leverages the created character portraits of the subjects and their corresponding textual information.
-The Chosen One~\cite{thechosenone} proposes iteratively generating multiple images of the character, grouping their semantic embeddings to identify the most cohesive set, and extracting the character features to generate consistent story images.
-OnePromptOneStory~\cite{onepromptonestory} proposes concatenating all prompts as a single extended prompt to maintain a consistent representation of the identity.
-The authors then apply \textit{Singular-Value Reweighting} to refine frame descriptions and \textit{Identity-Preserving Cross-Attention} to strengthen consistency at the attention level.
+The Chosen One~\cite{thechosenone} and OneActor \cite{wang2024oneactor} propose cluster-based test-time tuning methods to optimize the character embeddings.
+ConsiStory~\cite{tewel_training-free_2024} proposes a subject-driven shared attention block and a correspondence-based feature injection mechanism to promote consistent appearance of subjects across frames.
+StoryDiffusion~\cite{zhou2024storydiffusion} proposes Consistent Self-Attention that incorporates sampled reference tokens from the images generated within the same batch, to improve consistency.
+DreamStory \cite{he2024dreamstory} proposes a novel multi-subject consistent model that leverages the created character portraits of the subjects and their corresponding textual information.
+OnePromptOneStory~\cite{onepromptonestory} proposes concatenating all prompts as a single extended prompt and refining frame descriptions with Singular-Value Reweighting.
+They also propose an Identity-Preserving Cross-Attention to strengthen character consistency.